What is an atypical mole?

 When should I be concerned about a mole?

-If you have a mole that looks different than a typical mole, it is changing, it has a ‘funny look” or you’re concerned and your gut feeling says something is wrong, just give us a call and let us check it under dermoscope or perform a few minutes long procedure "a skin biopsy".
-That is how we make sure that it is an early skin cancer.
+If you have an unusual, atypical-looking mole, be educated about its appearance of skin cancer and detect it early.
+If your mole is changing, has a ‘funny look,” or you’re concerned and your gut feeling says something is wrong, just give us a call and let us check it under a dermoscope or perform a quick procedure called a “skin biopsy”.

 Should I have my moles removed to prevent complications?